lavanack/laurentvanacker.com/Azure/Azure AI Services/Computer Vision/readme.md

 # Preliminary Remarks
 All scripts are standalone scripts and will create and use their own related Azure AI Services resources (Free if possible).

+***The scripts are not intended to be used in a production environment.
+The scripts are provided as is without any warranty.
+The scripts could be used as a starting point for further development.***

 # Computer Vision

 The [Test-AzComputerVisionImageAnalysis_v3.2.ps1](<Test-AzComputerVisionImageAnalysis_v3.2.ps1>)script downloads 3 random pictures (Resolution: 1920x1080 - Every run will get 3 different pictures) from [https://picsum.photos/](https://picsum.photos/) and use the [Computer Vision > Image Analysis](https://learn.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-image-analysis?tabs=4-0) of [Azure Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/) to analyze the downloaded pictures.